From the film Babe

 Ferdinand: The way things are stinks!

-I was thinking about the above scene and how often it is played out in real life as leaders of businesses accept the status quo and are reluctant to change or look for alternatives to running their business.
-Many business leaders feel that the way things are stinks, but aside from expressing anger and frustration they can’t or won’t do much else.
+I was thinking about the above scene and how often it is played out in real life as leaders of businesses accept the status quo and are reluctant to change or look for alternatives to running their businesses.
+Some leaders may feel the way things are stinks, but aside from expressing anger and frustration they can’t or won’t do much else.

 The book, The Art of Possibility by Rosamund and Benjamin Zander, evaluates this scene as it relates to the acceptance or denial of “Possibility” and encourages an alternative “to initiate a new approach to current conditions, based on uncommon assumptions about the nature of the world.”